edgeimpulse/firmware-espressif-esp32/README.md

 # Edge Impulse firmware for Espressif ESP32

 Edge Impulse enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
 This repository contains the Edge Impulse firmware for the Espressif ESP32 based development boards, specifically ESP-EYE (ESP32) and FireBeetle Board (ESP32).
-These devicee supports Edge Impulse device features, including ingestion and inferencing.
+These devices support Edge Impulse device features, including ingestion and inferencing.

 **Note: Do you just want to use this development board with Edge Impulse?
 No need to build this firmware.
 See the instructions [here](https://docs.edgeimpulse.com/docs/espressif-esp32) for a prebuilt firmware and instructions.
 Or, you can use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to capture data from any sensor.**